Sole Proprietorship California: Everything You Need to Know

 You should set up a bank account for your sole proprietorship in California using your EIN and the fictitious business name that you've chosen in order to keep your business finances separate from your personal ones.
 You may still need your Social Security number, as well as your local business license and a copy of your business name filing.
 However, if your surname is part of your business name, you may not be required to show any supporting documents.

 It may be necessary for you to pay or report items like use tax or sales tax, depending on the type of business you will be operating.
-These type of taxes are collected by the California State Board of Equalization.
+These types of taxes are collected by the California State Board of Equalization.

 Other types of reports or returns may be required, as well, either by the State of California or the IRS.
 Two valuable resources for more information about these are the website for the California Franchise Tax Board's Information Returns and the IRS Guide to Information Returns on the IRS website.

-Since sole proprietors are liable personally for any debts or obligations of the business, you may want to consider getting workers compensation insurance and business liability insurance.
+Since sole proprietors are liable personally for any debts or obligations of the business, you may want to consider getting workers' compensation insurance and business liability insurance.
 Both of those will provide at least some sort of financial protection again unexpected circumstances.